-- NIO completed over 40 million battery swaps and is pioneering the scaling of this technology.36 - Ample, a San Francisco startup, uses a modular, swappable battery architecture that is compatible with existing car designs and enables EV battery replacement in just five minutes.
-Hamid Schricker, Director of Product at Ample, comments: "The whole vision is that we want to provide an experience that is as fast, affordable, and convenient as gas."37 charging and battery swapping ultimately depends on the business model, operational needs, and battery size requirements.
+- NIO completed over 40 million battery swaps and is pioneering the scaling of this technology. - Ample, a San Francisco startup, uses a modular, swappable battery architecture that is compatible with existing car designs and enables EV battery replacement in just five minutes.
+Hamid Schricker, Director of Product at Ample, comments: "The whole vision is that we want to provide an experience that is as fast, affordable, and convenient as gas."
+37 of automotive organizations are exploring new models such as battery-as-a-service, rental, or subscription for EVs Gopala Rao Uppala, CTO at E-Trio Automobiles, an EV manufacturer in India, adds: "The choice between opportunity charging and battery swapping ultimately depends on the business model, operational needs, and battery size requirements.
 Both methods can be viable, depending on the specific use cases and how companies choose to set up their logistics."
 We believe battery swapping is not a viable solution for passenger cars.
 With next-generation batteries enabling ultra-fast charging times of around 15 minutes, the time saved compared with a five-minute battery swap becomes negligible.
 Additionally, the infrastructure would need to cope with peak demand, such as holiday seasons, while remaining underutilized for much of the year, making it economically unfeasible.